seapagan/sqliter-py/README.md

         primary_key = "name"  # Default is "id"
         create_id = False  # Set to True to auto-create an ID field
 ```

+For a standard database with an auto-incrementing integer 'id' primary key, you
+do not need to specify the `primary_key` or `create_id` fields.
+If you want to
+specify a different primary key field, you can do so using the `primary_key`
+field in the `Meta` class.

+If `table_name` is not specified, the table name will be the same as the model
+name, converted to lower case.

 ### Database Operations